lyncsyncsafe/E2L_SkyKAIR_SSL/README.md

 - **Long Term (1-3 Months):**
   Finalize the GUI, complete integration, perform end-to-end testing, and prepare for the full release.

-Stay tuned for further updates as we continue to advance the Kodachi project!
+Stay tuned for further updates.

 ---

 ## Why Choose Kodachi?